 Sometimes it can seem like the cold temperatures last forever.
 Getting out to enjoy the season can help it feel a little less daunting.
 Whether it’s a walk in the woods or skating on the pond, finding the beauty of the season can help create a sense of joy.

 Gezelligheid can mean different things to different people, but it really comes down to making the most of the moment.

-“We can’t find this feeling on our phone or tablet, so put the devices down, savor the good things in life by enjoying the present moment,” concludes Mirgain.
+“We can’t find this feeling on our phone or tablet, so put the devices down, savor the good things in life by enjoying the present moment,” said Mirgain.